teotoplak/blog/content/posts/checklist-for-evaluating-startup-ideas.md

 ### The Moat

-Will your market be defensible 10 and 20 years into the future?
-How durable is this idea?
+Moat strategies help businesses to be defensible 10 and 20 years into the future.
+Examples of moat strategies are proprietary technology, exclusive partnerships, protected intellectual property (patents, copyrights) and a lot more.

+So how durable is this idea?
 What is your moat strategy?
 How fast can a bigger company develop the same solution you're developing?
 Notice that there is not an "if" a bigger company can develop the same solution - there are always companies out there that can build similar solutions in the long run.

 According to YCombinator, early startups rarely die from homicide, it is mostly a suicide.
 So don't focus on moat and competition early on, but your idea needs a potential moat strategy defined from the start.